-This trip includes transfer and entrance expanses.
-And in some cases even a lunch is included.
-Moreover you’re allowed to use everything they have on the island: restaurants, spa, swimming pools, dive centre etc.
+This trip includes transfer and entrance expenses.
+And in some cases, even lunch is included.
+Moreover, you’re allowed to use everything they have on the island: restaurants, spa, swimming pools, a dive center, etc.

 An excursion to a local island is a true way to experience the everyday life of the native people of Maldives.

-As usual the resorts offer such trips to the local islands.
-Walking around the island don’t forget to drop at a gift shop where you may buy handmade staff of the local craftsmen.
+As usual, the resorts offer such trips to the local islands.
+Walking around the island don’t forget to drop at a gift shop where you may buy a handmade staff of the local craftsmen.

 Several islands like Thoddoo offer an opportunity to visit farms and to try freshly grown fruits and vegetables.

 Boduberu is a traditional Maldivian dance accompanied by the drums.
 It’s supposed that it was brought with the sailors in XI AC.
-The similar dances are received in this region but the Maldivians consider boduberu as their native.
-The “Bodu Berdu” originates from the so-called drums— bodu berdu.
+Similar dances are received in this region but the Maldivians consider Bodu Beru as their native.
+The “Bodu Berdu” originates from the so-called drums— Bodu Berdu.

-This is the only non-Muslim tradition preserved till this day.
+This is the only non-Muslim tradition preserved to this day.

 The musicians are mostly dressed in white shirts and traditional Maldivian maxi skirts.

-This is rather a rare but a fascinating phenomena which you can observe in the moonlight which provokes the plankton to move.
+This is rather a rare but fascinating phenomenon which you can observe in the moonlight which provokes the plankton to move.